oron-mozes/ply/README.md

 ```

 ## How to use it?
-Just make sure to call ply before your day to day commandes.
+Just make sure to call ply before your day to day commands.
 > ply (yarn | npm) install
 > ply (yarn | npm) build
 > etc'